mikeboharsik/street-view-manager/README.md

 # Usage

 This is a React application built on top of `create-react-app`.
-As such, you generally will run `yarn start` to test local changes and `yarn build` to build whatever you are going to host somewhere.
+As such, you generally will run `yarn start` to test local changes and `yarn build` to build the client files to host on a server.
 My assumption is that if you are reading this then you know about these things already.